HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ```

 ### Joining the property crime and weather data and preparing the difference-in-difference data to be ready to use
+I started by using left_join() to join the property crime and weather data by their date columns.
+I then created a variable called "sunset" using the case_when() function that returns a value of 1 when the time of a crime was after the time of the sunset and it returns a 0 if the crime occurred before the sunset.
+Next, I renamed a few columns so that all my columns would be lowercase and used the group_by() function to group_by() to group the data by year, month, day, and sunset in that order.
+By doing so, each unique date has two corresponding observations, one where the sunset value is 0 and one where the value is 1.
+After that, I used summarize() and n() to calculate the count of property crimes that occurs for each observation.
+Lastly, I used the arrange() function to sort the data by the year, month, and day.

 ```
 crimesdd <- left_join(propertycrime, weather, by="date") %>%